oracle-livelabs/apex/employee-onboarding/6-create-empon-wf/create-empon.md

    ![Create task outcome Variable](./images/create-managerid.png " ")

-## Task 5: Add Workflow Activity for Employee Onboarding Email
+## Task 5: Add Workflow Activities for Employee Onboarding

 1. From the Activities Palette, drag an **Send Email** activity into the Diagram Builder area and drop it on the connection joining the Start and End activities.